badd-labs/badd-labs/lab4.3/README.md

 ## Contract Design

-Create at least 3 accounts (one for Bank to collect the deposited amount and other two for seller and buyer) and mine few ethers, before you deploy the contract.
+Create at least 3 accounts (one for Bank to collect the deposited amount and other two for seller and buyer) and mine few Ethers, before you deploy the contract.
 Buyer, Seller and Escrow/Bank addresses can be hard-coded and  let's assume settlement call must be made by Escrow for lab purpose.

 Variable list and functions mentioned below are just for reference.
 You can design the solution for this lab provided all the functionalities are covered.